agormp/phylotreelib/docs/api.md

 The summary-tree machinery is split into three roles:

-- **TreeSummary**: accumulates frequencies and (optionally) branch length / node depth statistics from many trees.
+- **TreeSummary**: accumulates frequencies and (optionally) branch length / node height statistics from many trees.
 - **SummaryTreeBuilder**: chooses a *summary topology* (consensus, MCC, MBC, HIPSTR).
-- **TreePostProcessor**: annotates a chosen tree with support values, length/depth statistics, and (optionally) root credibility.
+- **TreePostProcessor**: annotates a chosen tree with support values, length/height statistics, and (optionally) root credibility.

 For most users, the recommended entry point is the top-level helper: